July 15, 2018

 Administrative Remedy Clerk

-Plymouth can offer a prayer service or visit with detained people, she is the best person to reach out to.
+Plymouth can offer a prayer service or visit with detained people.
 Most, if not all, of the detained people are non-English speakers.
 A translator is needed and would also need to be approved by the bureau of prisons.

 Carstensen suggested partnering with other faith communities such as Catholic Community Services (http://ccsww.org/) and The Church Council of Greater Seattle. (https://www.thechurchcouncil.org/).
 Pramila’s office can help, https://jayapal.house.gov/).
 Subscribe to her newsletter for updates.
 Contact ACLU, Faith Action Network (http://fanwa.org/2018/06/congressional-updates-immigration-and-family-separation/) and business organizations such as Downtown Seattle Association and let them hear your opinions.”